petersatsuse/azure-compute-docs/articles/virtual-machines/azure-compute-gallery.md

 "hyperVGeneration": "V2"
 ```

-#### New behavior with TL Validation Preview
+#### New behavior with Trusted Launch validation
-By using API version 2025-03-03 or above for Microsoft.Compute/galleries resource, absence of securityType feature from deployment, i.e., securityType = null or absent will enable TrustedLaunchSupported by default on new ACG image definitions.
+`TrustedLaunchSupported` is enabled by default on new ACG image definitions if any of the following criteria is met:

+- Using API version 2025-03-03 or above for `Microsoft.Compute/galleries` resource
+- The absence of `securityType` feature from deployment
+- A `null` value for `securityType` feature in deployment

-Additionally, platform will trigger validation for the OS image to ensure it supports Trusted launch capabilities.
-The validation will take minimum 1 hour and results will be available as image version property:
+Additionally, the Azure platform will trigger validation for the OS image to ensure it supports Trusted launch capabilities.
+The validation will take a minimum of 1 hour and results will be available as the image version property:

 ```json
 "validationsProfile": {
   "executedValidations": [